Games and Activities for Engaging Millennial Employees

 When the game is done, there’s a lot of laughter as everyone attends a fake Grammy Awards Ceremony to see the results.

-Other games involve setting your team loose to catch a historical assassin or a high-drama outdoor spy game where the team has to solve a sinister data heist from your company.
+Other games involve setting your team loose to catch a historical assassin or a high-drama outdoor spy game where the team has to solve a sinister data heist from your company and support employee engagement.

 Companies who have engaged in this unique team-building exercises report that they contributed greatly to building a culture of trust and openness for employees to share their opinions, which is what is needed these days.